KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Layout.md

 In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are important concepts to create a flexible keyboard layout, where the input set specifies the input keys of the keyboard and the keyboard layout specifies the full set of keys.

-KeyboardKit will bind a ``StandardKeyboardLayoutProvider`` to ``KeyboardInputViewController/keyboardLayoutProvider`` when the keyboard is loaded.
-It has a QWERTY layout by default, but you can inject localized providers into it or replace it with a custom implementation at any time.
+KeyboardKit will bind a ``StandardKeyboardLayoutProvider`` to ``KeyboardInputViewController/services`` when the keyboard is loaded.
+It has a QWERTY layout by default, but you can inject localized providers into it or modify it, or replace it, at any time.

 [KeyboardKit Pro][Pro] unlocks and registers localized providers for all keyboard locales when you register a valid license key.
 It also lets you inherit **ProKeyboardLayoutProvider** for more features.
 Information about Pro features can be found at the end of this article.